Why visit us in Switzerland?

 Would you choose a car without taking it for a test drive or buy a home in a neighbourhood you never visited?
 Choosing a university is an investment choice that will affect your life for years to come.
 That’s why it is absolutely essential to visit your university, to get a feel for the people and see the campus, before you make your final decision.

 In addition to our Open Days we welcome prospective students for individual visits to the Swiss campuses of Glion and Bulle in Switzerland.
-On campus, you will experience our five-star hospitality and meet the students, staff and faculty members who have earned Glion it’s spot among the top three hospitality management schools in the world for an international career.
+On campus, you will experience our five-star hospitality and meet the students, staff and faculty members who have earned Glion it’s excellent reputation among hospitality professionals worldwide.

 Know which Campus